beters02/archtimize/README.md

 - Clone this repository. git clone https://github.com/beters02/archtimize
 - cd archtimize
 - sudo ./archtimize.sh

+Restore from backup with btrfs:
+- Coming soon

 Be sure you add game-performance to your launch options for all of your games to reap the benefits of the power profile optimizations!